NachoCP/EmotiTuneOT/article/article.md

  {sentence}

-Please provide the emotions/feeling or impressions that is giving you this sentence.
+Please provide the emotions/feelings or impressions that are giving you this sentence.
 You don't need to fulfill the list of 8 emotions if you don't consider it.
 Please provide them separated with a comma and lower.
 All the emotions should be in English.
 """